ng-harmony-zz/ng-harmony-module/src/ng_harmony.md

 *0.1.0*: Initial Features: Basic Module creation and routing using ui-router, convenience config accessor + Basic Statemachine
 *0.1.1*: Revamping the Module class as actual instance-class, not static ... wouldn't work otherwise ;), adding bootstrapping *0.1.2*: Rethinking the workflow to literate programming and md files that share different contents (js, sass, jade ...), changing routing
+*0.2.0*: Downgrading from ui-router to ng-route in order to be more compliant to the efforts of syncing ngjs with ngx